 Information materials that have been independently controlled and prepared, with industry involvement limited to purchase and/or sponsorship of the distribution (e.g. a textbook).
 Collaterals such as reports that contain sections of accredited Healthcare Professional Meetings or Continuing Education (CE) events or activities organized independently of the sponsor of the materials and those materials are not focused on, or provide emphasis on, the sponsor's product(s).
 This means these materials do not promote the sale of the sponsor's product(s).
-See the Health Canada guideline "The Distinction Between Advertising and Other Activities," regarding the section: "Continuing Medical Education (CME)/Scientific Symposia/Exhibits," that states: "Moreover, reports, edited scripts or recorded videos of the proceedings, in whole or in part, that concern a specific drug may be advertising if they are disseminated by the sponsor, or the sponsor's agent, to a wider audience after the meeting."
+See the Health Canada guideline "The Distinction Between Advertising and Other Activities," regarding the section: "Continuing medical education, scientific/medical exhibits and conferences" that states: "reports, edited scripts or recorded videos of the proceedings, in whole or in part, that concern a health product are disseminated by the sponsor or its agent to a wider audience".